Midori Farm in Quilcene was protected by the Land Trust with a conservation easement in 2017. Photo by John Gussman.

 A tangy favorite from the old world combining nourishing root vegetables and cabbages

-Pair Midori Beet Kraut with: Finnriver Crew Selection, Saffron Cream and charcuterie, dry cheeses, potato casseroles, or oven-roasted chicken.
+Pair Midori Beet Kraut with: Finnriver Crew Selection Saffron Cream

 A delectable, simple and serious sauerkraut